 These medicines relax the muscles of your airways to help keep your asthma symptoms away.

-Normally, you use these medicines only when you are using an inhaled steroid medicine and you still have symptoms.
+Normally, you use these medicines only when you are already using an inhaled steroid medicine and you still have symptoms.
 Do not take these long-acting medicines alone.

 Use this medicine every day as directed, even if you do not have symptoms.